 Emerson College will not tolerate any form of sexual violence, coercion, or harassment whether perpetrated by a stranger or acquaintance.
 Prohibited conduct ranges from rape, attempted rape, and sexual assault to sexual misconduct including, but not limited to: stalking, voyeurism, exposure, sexually harassing communication, unwanted touching, and sexual activity in a context of emotional coercion.
 A student found responsible for a forcible or non-forcible sex offense following an on-campus disciplinary procedure is subject to suspension or dismissal from the College.
-In the Commonwealth of Massachusetts, having sexual intercourse or unnatural sexual intercourse with a person against the will of that person by force or threat of bodily harm constitutes rape.
-Rape is also defined as the intercourse with a person who is mentally incapacitated, unconscious, asleep, or physically incapable of consenting due to the consumption of alcohol and other drugs.
+In general, having sexual intercourse with a person against the will of that person by force or threat of bodily harm constitutes rape.
+Rape also includes intercourse with a person who is mentally incapacitated, unconscious, asleep, or physically incapable of consenting due to the consumption of alcohol and other drugs.